What is a Placket?

 In shirts, for example, the placket is the strip of fabric that runs down the front, where buttons and buttonholes are usually located.
 It helps create a neat and finished appearance while also allowing the garment to open and close.
 Plackets can vary in design and construction, and they are common in various types of clothing to accommodate closures like buttons, snaps, or zippers.

-Placket Construction Considerations
+What is a Placket Construction Considerations

 The placket is typically crafted on the left-hand side of the seam, providing strength and a polished appearance.
 When creating a placket, attention to certain factors enhances its functionality and aesthetic appeal.